blendle/ddh/README.md

-:warning: **NOTE:** This project has been deprecated.
+**NOTE:** This project has been deprecated.
 It is outdated, and no longer in use in any of our projects.

 ---